ekedonald/1-Linux-Practice-Project/README.md

 ![locate_command](./images/12.%20locate%20command.png)

 ## 13. find command:
-The find command is used to search for files with a specific file directory  and perform susbsequent operations.
+The find command is used to search for files with a specific file directory.
 Here's the general syntax:

 ```bash
 find [path] [option] [expression]